-As shown above Old Mutual and Anglo American Corporation plc have significantly influenced the trading and reporting on the NSX and are shown separately.
+As shown in the graph on the right Old Mutual and Anglo American Corporation plc have significantly influenced the trading and reporting on the NSX and are shown separately.

 Other companies are grouped together as follows:

-- Companies with a market capitalisation greater than N\$ 20 billion; - Namibian companies (irrespective of size or primary listing); - Companies other than Namibian incorporated with a market cap of between N\$ 5 billion and N\$ 20 billion; - Companies which have been delisted on either the NSX or JSE since 2003; - All companies on the development capital board at present only ASX and TSX companies; and - The trades referred to above as concessionary trades, which would not have been traded on the NSX without applying the discretionary brokerage. - Concessionary trades are large blocks (> N\$ 40 million) of a single primary listed entity for which a preferential trading cost is approved by the NSX to encourage all secondary trades to be reported to the market.
+- Companies with a market capitalisation greater than N\$ 20 billion; - Namibian companies (irrespective of size or primary listing); - Companies other than Namibian incorporated with a market cap of between N\$ 5 billion and N\$ 20 billion; - Companies which have been delisted on either the NSX or JSE since 2003; - All companies on the development capital board at present only ASX and TSX companies; - Exchange Traded Funds; and - The trades referred to above as concessionary trades, which would not have been traded on the NSX without applying the discretionary brokerage. - Concessionary trades are large blocks (> N\$ 40 million) of a single primary listed entity for which a preferential trading cost is approved by the NSX to encourage all secondary trades to be reported to the market.

-In the second quarter of 2010 GIPF, a defined benefit fund for Government employees and the largest Pension Fund in Namibia implemented a major revision to its asset management mandates which necessitated the sale and purchase of a number of dual listed equities via an off-shore international transitional manager.
+In addition, in the second quarter of 2010 GIPF, a defined benefit fund for Government employees and the largest Pension Fund in Namibia implemented a major revision to its asset management mandates which necessitated the sale and purchase of a number of dual listed equities via an off-shore international transitional manager.

 Traded values have been decreasing since the high of 2007 to 2012 with trading levels picking up in the last three years and 2015 being an exceptional year with an increase of 106% on 2014.
-Traded values for 2016 dropped by 16% when compared to 2015, as the dual listed portion of Domestic assets reduce, this trend is expected to continue.
+Traded values for 2017 dropped by 4% when compared to 2016, as the dual listed portion of Domestic assets reduce, this trend is expected to continue.